addnad/suiwill/README.md

 node index.js
 ```

 The watcher uses your local Sui CLI keypair at `~/.sui/sui_config/sui.keystore`.
-Ensure it has testnet SUI for gas.
+Ensure it has testnet/mainnet SUI for gas.

 ### Move Contract